Skip to main content

 Park History

-Magadan Nature Reserve was established in 1982 in four separate sections, each protecting different ecosystem types representative of the Okhotsk coast and interior mountains.
-The multi-section design captures the diversity of landscapes within the region while focusing protection on the most ecologically significant areas.
+Magadan Nature Reserve was established on January 5, 1982, in four separate sections, each protecting different ecosystem types representative of the Okhotsk coast and interior mountains.
+[1] The multi-section design captures the diversity of landscapes within the region while focusing protection on the most ecologically significant areas.
 The reserve provides baseline conditions for comparison with surrounding areas impacted by mining and development.

 Major Trails And Attractions

 Salmon spawning rivers with dense bear concentrations provide dramatic wildlife viewing.
-Seabird colonies numbering hundreds of thousands of birds nest on coastal cliffs.
+Seabird colonies numbering millions of birds nest on the Yam Islands coastal cliffs.
 The remote coastline with its wave-battered cliffs and wildlife colonies creates spectacular scenery.
 Snow sheep on mountain ridges offer high-elevation wildlife observation.
 The extreme wilderness character and absence of human modification define the visitor experience.

 Visitor Facilities And Travel